saumya-jetley/cd_ICLR18_LearnToPayAttention/README.md

 # ActiveAttention
-Active attention in classification networks that is optimised at the time of model training.
+Active attention in classification networks: Attention that is optimised at the time of model training.

 This code is built on top of:
 1. https://github.com/szagoruyko/cifar.torch